jonathanhefner/talent_scout/README.md

 One such method is `ModelSearch#toggle_order`, which was shown in [previous examples](#order-direction).
 Remember that `toggle_order` is a builder-style method that does not modify the search object.
-Instead, it duplicates the search object, and sets the order on the new search object.
+Instead, it duplicates the search object, and sets the order on the new object.
 Such behavior is suitable to generating links to multiple variants of a search, such as sort links in table column headers.

 ### `ModelSearch#with` and `ModelSearch#without`